nikhilkalhan92/Project-4---Full-Stack/README.md

 ![GitHub language count](https://img.shields.io/github/languages/count/nikhilkalhan92/Project-4---Full-Stack)
 ![GitHub top language](https://img.shields.io/github/languages/top/nikhilkalhan92/Project-4---Full-Stack)

 Welcome to my fourth project.
 This project is a blog website, using 2 different programs called Bootstrap and Django.
-I have also used 3 different languages: HTML5/CSS3 and Python.
+I have also used 3 different languages: HTML5/CSS3, Javascript and Python.

 This project will show the use of CRUD functionality (Create, Read, Update, Delete).
 The user will be able create, read, update and delete their user profile/comments on the blog.